rahrajlat/air-labs/README.md

 ---
 > ⚠️ **Note:**
 > The Air-Labs plugins are designed to **enhance developer experience** and **simplify data engineering workflows**.
+> The Air-Labs plugins uses the new React feature of Airflow 3.1 and hence it works only on Airflow >= 3.1
 > While they are built with production-quality patterns, they **must be tested thoroughly** before use in production workloads to ensure stability and compatibility with your environment.

 ---